 To which Vincent regretfully admitted, "Peter told me."

-Intently, Catherine looked at Vincent, and through her tears she resignedlystated, "So it wasn't because YOU yourself knew...Peter had to tell you I was there..."
+Intently, Catherine looked at Vincent, and through her tears she resignedly stated, "So it is as I feared...you never once felt or had a sense of me..."

 Catherine then reflectively said, "You know Vincent...I stood there waiting for you to look my way, but you never did..."